-All text that does not need to be in a specific style is to be in Body text style.
+All text that does not need to be in a specific style is to be in Body text style, which is Calibri 11 point and justified.

 3.2.3.2.
 Section headings

 Section headings can be inserted for up to five levels of text.
 The blue colour used in the section headings and table texts is Red Green Blue (RGB) RO, G85, B140.
 All font is Calibri.